 The wind whipping against your face.
 Barking dogs eagerly speeding you along the trail.
 You at the helm shouting “mush!”
 Within moments of embarking on your dog-sledding expedition, you’ll experience a rush unlike any other.
 Dog sledding is fast becoming a popular Colorado adventure in snowy mountain towns like Snowmass, Breckenridge, Winter Park, Steamboat Springs, Telluride and Vail.

 Snowmobiling in Colorado

 Combine the thrill of a high-speed ride with the beautiful scenery of the snowy alpine environment, and you’ll discover why snowmobiling is so popular in Colorado.
 With miles and miles of trails in nearly every region of the state, you won’t have trouble renting equipment and taking a ride.
 Some of the most popular areas include Grand Lake, Winter Park, Leadville, Buena Vista and South Fork.

 Read more about Colorado snowmobiling.

 A number of waterfalls-turned-ice-walls can make for great winter climbing for experienced climbers, but the mountain town of Ouray is considered by many to be the ice-climbing capital of the world.
 Each year, thousands of ice climbers descend on Ouray to scale the imposing Ouray Ice Park and experience the world-famous Ouray Ice Festival in January.
-Other towns, like Vail, Grand Junction, Glenwood Springs, Redstone, Boulder, Telluride and Silverton, are popular with experienced ice climbers.
+Other towns, like Lake City, Vail, Grand Junction, Glenwood Springs, Redstone, Boulder, Telluride and Silverton, are popular with experienced ice climbers.